Propaganda in China

-Propaganda in China is used by the ruling Chinese Communist Party (CCP), and historically by the Kuomintang (KMT), to sway domestic and international opinion in favor of its policies.
+Propaganda is used by the Chinese Communist Party (CCP), and historically by the Kuomintang (KMT), to sway domestic and international opinion in favor of its policies.
 In the People's Republic of China (PRC), this includes censorship of proscribed views and active promotion of views that favor the government.
-Propaganda is considered central to the operation of the CCP and the government of the People's Republic of China, with propaganda operations in the country being directed by the CCP's Central Propaganda Department.
+Propaganda is considered central to the operation of the CCP and the PRC government, with propaganda operations in the country being directed by the CCP's Publicity Department.

-Aspects of propaganda can be traced back to the earliest periods of Chinese history, but propaganda has been most effective in the 20th and 21st centuries owing to mass media and an authoritarian government.
+Terms to denote propaganda in Chinese have typically had broader and less negative connotations than understandings of the word "propaganda" in the West.
+Aspects of propaganda can be traced back to the earliest periods of Chinese history, but modern propaganda has been most effective in the 20th and 21st centuries owing to mass media and an authoritarian government.
 Propaganda was an important tool in legitimizing the Nationalist government, which retreated to Taiwan in 1949.
-Propaganda during the Mao era was known for its constant use of mass campaigns to legitimize the party and the policies of leaders.
-It was the first time the CCP successfully used modern mass propaganda techniques, adapting them to the needs of a country with a largely rural and illiterate population.
+Propaganda during the Mao era was known for its constant use of mass campaigns to legitimize the CCP and the policies of leaders, using modern mass propaganda techniques, adapted to the needs of a country with a largely rural and illiterate population.
 Contemporary propaganda in the PRC is usually depicted through cultivation of the economy and Chinese nationalism.
 Under the general secretaryship of Xi Jinping, propaganda in media has become more prevalent and homogeneous.

 Terminology

-While the English word usually has a pejorative connotation, the Chinese word xuānchuán (宣传 "propaganda; publicity", composed of xuan 宣 "declare; proclaim; announce" and chuan 傳 or 传 "pass; hand down; impart; teach; spread; infect; be contagious") The term can have either a neutral connotation in official government contexts or a pejorative one in informal contexts.
+While the English word usually has a pejorative connotation, the Chinese word xuānchuán (宣传 "propaganda; publicity", composed of xuan 宣 "declare; proclaim; announce" and chuan 傳 or 传 "pass; hand down; impart; teach; spread; infect; be contagious") is generally neutral.
 The term is not used for censorship, as it might connote in other parts of the world.

 Xuānchuán first appeared in the 3rd-century historical text Records of the Three Kingdoms where its usage referred to the dissemination of military skills.
 In pre-modern times, the term was used to refer to dissemination of ideas and information by ruling elites.
 The meaning of "to explain something to someone, or to conduct education" might first appeared in Ge Hong's (c.
 320) Baopuzi criticism of effete scholars who Emperor Zhang of Han (r.
 75–88) extravagantly rewarded.

 These various gentlemen were heaped with honors, but not because they could breach walls or fight in the fields, break through an enemy's lines and extend frontiers, fall ill and resign office, pray for a plan of confederation and give the credit to others, or possess a zeal transcending all bounds.
 Merely because they expounded an interpretation [xuanchuan] of one solitary classic, such were the honors lavished upon them.
 And they were only lecturing upon words bequeathed by the dead.
 Despite their own high positions, emperors and kings deigned to serve these teachers.

-It was chosen to translate the Marxist-Leninist concept of Russian propagánda пропаганда in the early 20th-century China.
+The term xuānchuán was chosen to translate the Marxist-Leninist concept of Russian propagánda пропаганда in the early 20th-century China.
 Within the broader context of Marxism-Leninism, "propaganda" has neither dismissive nor negative connotations.